DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/skip.md

 ---
 # Fixture.skip Method

-Specifies that TestCafe should not run this fixture.
+Indicates that TestCafe should not run the fixture.

 ```text
 fixture.skip